Code-Institute-Submissions/Calculator-7/README.md

 * Tested on Internet Explore

 # Bugs
-* Bugs founded on the <section>.
-Converted it to a <div> as per the instructions on W3C validator.
+* Bugs founded on the "section".
+Converted it to a "div" as per the instructions on W3C validator.
-* Few spelling mistakes / typing errors were founded, such as <dvi>.
-Corrected them to <div>
+* Few spelling mistakes / typing errors were founded, such as "dvi".
+Corrected them to "div"
 * Missing semicolon errors were founded in JS.
 Added the semicolons as well.

 # Validator Checks.